 Exceptional Circumstances Gross Misconduct

 Exceptions may apply if a learner behaves in a way that others might consider unacceptable due to having a disability where a reasonable adjustment needs to be made.
 For example, a learner who is autistic may break rules without realising it or because they are anxious or stressed if their needs are not being met.
-Any decisions made will take into consideration the Equality Act 2010 and ensure that no direct or ndirect discrimination takes place when a learner has a disability.
+Any decisions made will take into consideration the Equality Act 2010 and ensure that no direct or indirect discrimination takes place when a learner has a disability.
 In some cases, this may mean a more proportionate response such as:

 making reasonable adjustments and providing extra support